nautobot/nornir-nautobot/docs/task/task.md

 2. `obj.get_config_context()["offline_commands"]` — if it exists and is a valid boolean value.
 3. `cls.offline_commands` — the default class attribute defined in `NetmikoDefault`, which defaults to `False`.

-When enabled, the dispatcher attempts to read the expected command output from the filesystem instead of executing the command on a live device.
+When enabled, the dispatcher attempts to read the expected command output from the filesystem (via the keyword arguments git_repo_obj, commands_folder_name, and command_relative_path) instead of executing the command on a live device.
 This requires the output files to be named in a filesystem-safe format.

 The utility function `nornir_nautobot.utils.helpers.command_to_filename` is provided to help convert a command string into a valid filename.
 Here's how it works: